gosuri/dotfiles/README.md

 Change the shell to zsh:

 ```
-chsh -s /bin/zsh
+sudo chsh -s /bin/zsh
 ```

 ## Git

-Git comes packages on OSX, if not you can install with homebrew: `brew install git`.
+Git comes packaged on OSX, if not you can install with homebrew: `brew install git`.
 On ubuntu/debian: `sudo apt-get install git`.
 Link git profile using:

 ```
 ln -s ~/.dotfiles/.gitconfig ~/.gitconfig
 ```

-Make sure to update your name and signature from `.gitconfig`.
+Make sure to update your name, email and signature from `.gitconfig`.
 The default looks like the below:

 ```
 [user]